MitocGroup/www/process/daily-stand-up.md

 **2. Whom should I send the email?.**

-The email is sent to Devs Deep <devs-deep@mitocgroup.com>
+The email is sent to daily-standup@mitocgroup.com

 **3. What should be included in the email?**
 - What did I do yesterday that helped the Team meet the Goal?